-March 18, 2022 marks the 49th birthday of Inheritance of Hope Co-Founder Kristen Grady Milligan.
-Now, nine years after she passed away, many in our IoH family never knew Kristen.
+March 18, 2023 marks the 50th birthday of Inheritance of Hope Co-Founder Kristen Grady Milligan.
+Now, ten years after she passed away, many in our IoH family never knew Kristen.
 Instead, most of you only know of her as the loving mom who cemented her legacy in long-lasting ways for her children, all the while showing others how to do the same.

 Kristen was a lot to a lot of people, but throughout all the roles she filled and all the hats she wore, one trait stood out: Kristen was a hopeful optimist.
 That optimism wasn’t rooted in expectations of healing (although she pursued every treatment available), but in her faith–faith that was big enough to hold ideas too big for us to hold ourselves.
 Kristen knew there was more to her future than what the world might see, and that those she left behind could rest in the knowledge that death is not the end.
 If you never had the chance to meet Kristen, allow us to introduce you.
 We think you’ll be glad we did.